 Throughout the 1990s, the Board has introduced numerous administrative initiatives to meet the challenges presented by judicial review and to improve its service to veterans and their families.
-Among the initiatives undertaken prior to FY 1998 were:
+Among the initiatives undertaken through FY 1999 are:

-- complete revision of decision analysis and format use of single Board member hearings as opposed to panel hearings - introduction of a "trailing" hearing docket improvements in direct responses to customers and responses to Congressional and other inquiries consolidation of all Washington, DC, employees in one building - reduction of the time-consuming restatement of the history of each case contained in the "Introduction" section of Board decisions implementation of revised docketing procedures, permitting the placement of cases on the Board's docket as soon as a "substantive appeal" (VA Form 9) is filed, rather than when an appeal folder is received at the Board - introduction of videoconferencing for the conduct of personal hearings numerous customer service initiatives, including publication of a plain language pamphlet entitled, "Understanding the Appeal Process" made BVA decisions and, "Understanding the Appeal Process," available to the public on the World Wide Web - adopted a single appeals tracking system for use by BVA and the Veterans Benefits Administration
+complete revision of decision analysis and format use of single Board member hearings as opposed to panel hearings consolidation of all Washington, DC, employees in one building reduction of the time-consuming restatement of the history of each case contained in the "Introduction" section of Board decisions implementation of revised docketing procedures, permitting the placement of cases on the Board's docket as soon as a "substantive appeal" (VA Form 9) is filed, rather than when an appeal folder is received at the Board introduction of videoconferencing for the conduct of personal hearings introduced a revised VA Form 9, "Appeal to the Board of Veterans' Appeals."